MicrosoftDocs/learn/learn-pr/azure/create-voice-activated-webxr-app-with-babylonjs/includes/7-exercise-enable-webxr-babylonjs-project.md

 ## Limit speech recognition to WebXR sessions

 Currently, users can summon the dragon without entering a WebXR session.
-However, the amusement park company wants the experience to be shown through VR/AR in order to simulate the true park activity.
+However, the amusement park company wants the experience to be shown through Virtual Reality/Augmented Reality in order to simulate the true park activity.

-Let's restrict the summoning activity to only the VR/AR mode.
+Let's restrict the summoning activity to only the Virtual Reality/Augmented Reality mode.
 To do so, we will start the speech recognition session after users enter a WebXR session.

 1. In the createScene() function, find and delete the `recognizer.startContinuousRecognitionAsync();` line.
 1. Right before the createScene() function's return statement, add this line of code: